 This is why we study the fundamental processes that drive, shape and sustain cities.
 We bring together ideas from the natural, computational, and social sciences and the humanities to develop innovative scholarship that recognizes cities as complex, dynamic, adaptive, and integrated systems rather than static or fixed entities.
 We train the next generation of scholars in interdisciplinary, advanced methods, perspectives, and theory and state-of-the-art technology, data, and scientific tools that are required to understand cities and urbanization in the 21st century.
 We collaborate to co-produce knowledge and solutions with other researchers worldwide, as well as with international organizations, foundations, and civic non-profits.
 And we support innovative, cross-disciplinary urban initiatives across the University of Chicago campus.

 The Mansueto Institute offers or co-sponsors a variety of programs for students who are interested in cities and sustainable urban development.
-This includes the undergraduate major and minor in Environmental and Urban Studies, the undergraduate minor in Architectural Studies, and the graduate certificate in Urban Science and Sustainable Development.
 We offer several fellowship opportunities: the Institute Postdoctoral Fellowship, the Kreisman Initiative for Housing Law and Policy Fellowship, and the Urban Doctoral Fellows program.
 Additionally, research assistant positions are available in our Environmental Frontiers Campus program and Urban Research Corps.
 Check our Opportunities page, subscribe to our monthly newsletter, and follow us on social media to get notified of opportunities as they become available.